kharljhon14/zesty-nextjs-sync/README.md

 # Description

-zesty-next-sync is the CLI version of the @zesty-io/nextjs-sync package, enhanced and customized for specific needs.
+zesty-nextjs-sync is the CLI version of the @zesty-io/nextjs-sync package, enhanced and customized for specific needs.
 It provides seamless synchronization between Zesty.io content and Next.js applications.

 ## Installation